johnpeele/Starling-UI-Kit-Guidelines/getting-started.md

 # Getting Started

-Getting the UI Kit integrated into your design workflow is relatively simple.The first step is preparing your environment, which only has to be done once.
+Getting the UI Kit integrated into your design workflow is relatively simple.
+The first step is preparing your environment, which only has to be done once.

 ## Preparing your Environment